 Looking out from Kincardine at the wonderful scenery of Deeside it is hard to see why anyone would want to try to improve upon the natural beauty of the place.
 The seeming naturalness of the wider countryside is, of course, an illusion.
 Man has had a hand in shaping almost everything you see.
 That the landscape looks as wonderful as it does is a reflection of the respect, understanding and sensitivity that previous generations have had for the land.

 Within landscape such as this it is hard to say where the garden starts and stops.
-The many belts of trees that surround the fields and drives close to Kincardine are part of a designed landscape.
-Within them are a great variety of exotic trees.
-The largest specimens are firs which originate from Washington state.
-A magnificent Noble Fir (Abies procera) stands on the lawn and the tallest trees are Douglas Fir (Pseudotsuga menziesiae).
+The many belts of trees that surround the fields and drives close to Kincardine are part of a designed landscape extending 3/4 mile from the castle.
+Within them are a great variety of exotic trees - some of which are huge.
 The size of these trees is best judged if you see them with someone standing at the foot of the trunk.

 The Lawns and Park: The lawns set off the house splendidly and merge with the park beyond.
 Wild flowers grow in the park and management activity is ongoing so as to encourage more.